 When Israel appeared to be threatened, American officials kept repeating that the United States was firmly committed to protect the territorial integrity of "all" nations in the Middle East.
 But when the territorial integrity of the Arab nations was endangered by the Israelis, the United States made no attempt to carry out this commitment and, thereby, gave cause to the Arabs to accuse her of applying a double standard.
 In fact, American officials frankly welcomed Israel's triumph, hailing it as a victory for the West.
 The United States introduced resolutions in the UN which generally favored the Israelis and opposed those which were objectionable to them.
-The United States also supported their refusal to withdraw from occupied areas, except to Israel in order to help her overcome economic and military losses caused by the war and to strengthen her bargaining position.
+The United States also supported their refusal to withdraw from occupied areas, except as part of a final peace settlement, as well as their wishes to retain some of the conquered territories and to acquire more "defensible borders"-notwithstanding the fact that this would constitute a serious breach of UN principles-to end the state of belligerence, and to guarantee the rights of sovereign nations to exist in peace and security with recognized boundaries and to enjoy innocent passage through international waterways.
+While maintaining that the status of Jerusalem must not be decided "unilaterally," the United States did not support the UN resolutions which required the Israelis to rescind their annexation of the Old City, and she completely ignored earlier UN decisions calling for the internationalization of the Holy City.
+Moreover, shortly after the June hostilities, American officials provided economic aid and, later, even agreed to sell war planes to Israel in order to help her overcome economic and military losses caused by the war and to strengthen her bargaining position.